-Pityriasis Steatoides presents as crusted skin lesions characteristic of seborrhoea.
-Exfoliation is more profuse than with normal skin.
-Odour may exist.
+Presents as crusted skin lesions characteristic of seborrhoea.
+Exfoliation is more profuse than with normal skin and odour may exist therefore you may notice an unusual smell.
 The scales have a custard appearance with a waxy/sticky texture.
-The underlying skin may be inflammatory (pink/red).
+The underlying skin may be inflammatory (pink/red) because of the immune response.
 There may be a visible boarder exhibiting similarities to Pityriasis Circinata.
 Sufferers include residents of hot humid climates and those who perspire heavily.
 Excessive production of sebum aids fungus proliferation.
-PS may affect the scalp, also the nose, ears, eyebrows, central chest andback area.
+PS may affect the scalp, the nose, ears, eyebrows, central chest and back area.
 Pityriasis Stetoides is non-contagious.

 Scales may be present.
 Within a few weeks (2-21 days), numerous smaller oval pink lesions may appear on the torso (often resembling a Christmas tree in shape) the limbs and neck.
 In rare cases the face is inculcated.
 Females are more susceptible to the disease.
 PR may be confused with ringworm.
 Diagnosis is assisted by skin biopsy or blood test.
 Recurrence is rare.
 PR is not believed to be contagious or symptomatic of internal disease.